Welcome to today's edition of the Rush 24-7 podcast.

 Let me say to you, first of all, that you really are having fun with this, and I don't blame you a bit.

-But my point is that because of the Democratic Winefest of the last few days, they have no break-even point.
+But my point is that because of the Democratic Wine Fest of the last few days, they have no break-even point.

-If they keep it as is, not only do they maximize the controversy, they gain viewership, and people will tune in even if they disagree with what it says just to see how it is said.
+If they keep it as is, not only do they maximize the controversy, they gain viewership, and people will tune in even if they disagree with what it says, just to see how it is said.

-But if they change it, then they lessen rather than increase the controversy, and as an extra added attraction, they look like a wholly owned subsidiary of the DNC.
+And as an extra-added attraction, they look like a wholly owned subsidiary of the DNC.

 So they shoot themselves in the foot on radio and their credibility.

-Yeah, but the the the ABC News Division already is a wholly owned subsidiary of the.
+Yeah, but the ABC news division already is a wholly owned subsidiary of yeah, but this is at least potentially their breakaway point.

 I have a book coming out next week called The Hopelessly Partisan Guide to American Politics.